New Mexico Recount Laws

 Payer of costs depends on outcome of recount

-The initiator pays a per-precinct or per-machine deposit before the recount or recheck, respectively.
-The amount is determined by the state canvassing board by March 15th of each even-numbered year.
+The initiator pays a per-precinct or per-machine deposit before the recount or recheck.
 The deposit is refunded if the recount or recheck changes the outcome of the election.
-Otherwise, the initiator is responsible for the actual costs.
-See Section 1-14-15.
+Otherwise, the initiator is responsible for the actual costs of the recount.
+NMSA § 1-14-15.

 Statutes specify that recount must be public